Artem-Malyi/windbg-cheat-sheet/readme.md

 is not known yet.
 You can use the "bu" command, this allows to put a breakpoint on the driver entry because those breakpoints are calculated when a driver is loaded.
 - Breakpoint On DriverEntry without symbols:
   - `sxe -c ".echo SomeDrv loaded;" ld:SomeDrv.sys` - to break in exactly after the driver's image was loaded but before the call to its EntryPoint
+  - `sxe -c ".echo SomeDrv unloaded;" ud:SomeDrv.sys` - to break in exactly after the driver's image was unloaded
+  - `sxi ld` - ignore all the load driver events
+  - `sxi ud` - ignore all the uload driver events
   - `lmsm` or `lmnm <name>` - to find and note the starting base address of the driver of interest
   - 'bp <base_address + RVA of the EntryPoint from PE header>'
 - ```bl``` - list breakpoints